elastic-rs/elastic/types/README.md

 Types within this crate are self-contained and handle their own serialisation/deserialisation requirements.
 Each type also supplies a `struct` for its [Put Mapping API](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-put-mapping.html) properties.

-The types in this crate are backed by compiler plugins in `elastic_macros`.
+The types in this crate are backed by compiler plugins in `json_str`.

 # Links
 - [Elasticsearch Doc](https://www.elastic.co/guide/en/elasticsearch/guide/current/mapping.html)